Women's Dialectical Behavior Therapy

 Program Highlights

-The Women's DBT Partial Hospital Program provides group education sessions and individual therapy.
+The Women's Partial Hospital Program provides group skills training sessions and individual therapy informed by DBT.
 Group sessions are helpful in learning new coping skills.
-Individual sessions with a therapist are an opportunity to talk about how you can apply those skills to your own personal life and situations.
-Medication management and aftercare planning are also provided.
+Brief individual sessions with a therapist are an opportunity to talk about how you can apply those skills to your own personal life and situations.

 • Feeling suicidal much of the time